gnpis/trait-ontology-widget/README.md

 ### In Ephesis ontology portal

-The latest release of this widget is accessible on the [:link: Ephesis ontology portal](https://urgi.versailles.inra.fr/ephesis/ephesis/ontologyportal.do).
+The latest release of this widget is accessible on the [:link: Ephesis ontology portal](https://urgi.versailles.inra.fr/ephesis/ephesis/ontologyportal.do) or on the [:link: Ephesis search form](https://urgi.versailles.inra.fr/ephesis/ephesis/viewer.do#showForm).

-### From release

-1. Download the latest `distrib-wit-demo.zip` on the [release page ](https://github.com/gnpis/trait-ontology-widget/releases).
-2. Run a static HTTP server in the extracted folder (required for Ajax loading)
-3. Open the web page in the browser

 ### From source code

-1. Clone the repository
+1. Clone the repository or download a [release archive](/releases)
 2. Install [Node.js](https://nodejs.org/)
 3. Fetch dependencies: